-I have been reading about “the anointing,” in R. T. Kendall’s splendid, “The Anointing.”
+I have been reading about “the anointing,” in R. T. Kendall’s splendid book, “The Anointing.”

 * * *

 I find that with my writing on my blog, and indeed all writing.
-God is speaking.
+If I listen to what the Spirit is saying to me through the events of my life, record the mini-revelation or “revelations” given to me each day by the God who speaks continuously and is never silent (God is speaking.
 Not God spoke, but God is speaking.
-He is by His nature continuously articulate, A. W. Tozer wrote.
-If I listen to what the Spirit is saying to me through the events of my life, record the mini-revelations or epiphanies given to me each day by the God who speaks continuously and is never silent, then blogging is quick, easy and delightful.
-And what’s more, it often speaks to people.
+He is by His nature continuously articulate.
+A W Tozer) then blogging is quick, easy and delightful.
+And what’s more, it very often speaks to people.

-It’s when I write to grow my blog, wonder if I should write the topical posts that everyone else is writing, be strategic, capture the zeitgeist– that blogging feels heavy, a chore, work rather than play.
+But when I look at other people’s important mandarin posts, strategic posts that capture the zeitgeist and echo what everyone else is writing about, and wonder if I should go and do likewise that blogging feels heavy, a chore, work rather than play.
 Why?
 Because the wind of the Spirit is not helping me soar; I have to expend scarce energy with a mighty, exhausting flapping of wings.

-There is a lightness to God’s work, an amused creativity—we get the impression He tossed off zebras, giraffes, toucans, morpho butterflies and orchids in a massive outburst of creativity.
-God was at play as these beautiful things came into being, step by step through the mighty forces of evolution.
-His work was deep play.
+There is a lightness to God’s work, an abounding creativity–tossing off creating zebras, giraffes, toucans, morpho butterflies or orchids.
+It is not fanciful to suppose that God was at play as these beautiful things came into being, step by step through the mighty forces of evolution.
+Work merging into delightful play.

 * * *

-In his book, Homo Ludens, or Man the Player, the Dutch historian and cultural theorist, Johan Huizinga, suggests that culture stems from humans at play, humans playing with words, or music or paint or the sketches of mighty cathedrals.
+In his book, Homo Ludens, or Man the Player, the Dutch historian and cultural theorist, Johan Huizinga, suggests that culture stems from man at play, man simply playing with words, or music or paint or the sketches of mighty cathedrals.

 And when I record the whispers of the spirit, write in the updraft of the wild goose of the Holy Spirit, blogging is easy, light and delightful.
-It has a bit of the playfulness with which I imagine God made the world.
-I am playing in the fields of the Lord, playing with God, thinking aloud, probably making all sorts of mistakes–but there is a fun and lightness to it all.
+And I am playing in the fields of the Lord, thinking aloud, possibly, probably making mistakes–but oh, it is all such fun!!